hailelagi/hailelagi.com/content/notes/call-me-maybe-lol.md

 ++ for _, dest := range neighbors
 ```

 [Database Internals chapter 12](https://learning.oreilly.com/library/view/database-internals/9781492040330/ch12.html) and the [maelstrom docs](https://github.com/jepsen-io/maelstrom/blob/main/doc/03-broadcast/02-performance.md) were also super helpful on where to go about exploring options, network topologies for broadcast are a deep topic, so we'll only review a very tiny subset we're interested in:
 1. a fully connected grid mesh (what we had before) [to quote wikipedia](https://en.wikipedia.org/wiki/Network_topology):
 >  Networks designed with this topology are usually very expensive to set up, but provide a high degree of reliability due to the multiple paths for data that are provided by the large number of redundant links between nodes

+{{% callout color="#ffd700" %}}
-(side note: I've worked on a system which delivered rpc messages as a [full loosely connected network](https://www.erlang.org/doc/system/distributed.html#node-connections) using a [global process registry](https://www.erlang.org/doc/apps/kernel/global.html) this heavily depends on cluster size and messaging patterns, if you can get away with being fully connected - you probably should.)
+distributed erlang nodes deliver rpc messages as a <a href="https://www.erlang.org/doc/system/distributed.html#node-connections">full loosely connected network</a> by default using a <a href="https://www.erlang.org/doc/apps/kernel/global.html">global process registry</a> if you're managing a small cluster redundant links are fine and welcome, if you can get away with being fully connected -- which isn't possible in a large network. <a href="https://youtu.be/c12cYAUTXXs?t=1745"> Whatsapp had a great talk on opt-ing out of this in 2014! </a>
+{{% /callout %}}

 2. a tree topology - let's revisit [spanning trees](https://en.wikipedia.org/wiki/Minimum_spanning_tree).
 We're presented with seemingly contradictory goals - fast low-latency and reliable accurate broadcast, in a 25-node cluster with partitioned networks.
 What to do?